Personal Injury in Washington

 - Whether there were any injuries or fatalities

 The driving record merely indicates the motorist was involved in the accident, not who was found to be at fault.

 If a collision results in personal injury, death, or more than $700 in property damage, the Washington DOT will review the information to determine whether any driver involved was uninsured and whether there is potential for a judgment against the uninsured driver.
 This is yet another reason it is important to have at least the minimum liability insurance required for registered vehicles the state.

-Washington drivers may obtain a copy of a collision report by requesting it from the DOT using a Request for Copy of Collision Report form.
-Send the completed form and a $5 fee to the following address:
+Washington drivers may obtain a copy of a collision report by requesting it from the DOT by request an electronic copy of a collision or using a Request for Copy of Collision Report form.
+Send the completed form and a $9.50 fee to the following address: